-All EU Member States are represented in ENSREG by senior officials from their national regulatory authorities or nuclear safety authorities.
+ENSREG is an independent expert advisory group, in which all EU Member States are represented by senior officials from their national regulatory authorities or nuclear safety authorities.
 Senior representatives of the European Commission are also part of the group.
-In addition, Council of the European Union, Switzerland, Norway, and the International Atomic Energy Agency, have observer status in the group.
+In addition, the Council of the European Union, the International Atomic Energy Agency, OECD Nuclear Energy Agency, Western European Nuclear Regulators Association, Belarus, Norway, Switzerland and Turkey have observer status in the group.

 The fundamental principle of ENSREG’s work is that there should be continuous improvement in nuclear safety.
 Striving for continuous improvement is a vital safeguard against complacency in the important area of nuclear safety.
 ENSREG’s work covers the following: